runletapp/website/docs/job/scheduling.md

     every: "0 1 * * *"
 ```

-This will run `myjob` every day at 1am.
+It runs `myjob` every day at 1 AM.

-### Scheduling a job with human-readable format
+### Scheduling a job with the human-readable format

 ```shell
 myjob: